Exam Guidelines for 11+

 ONE PAPER, one hour in length.

 The examination will test reading and writing skills.

 Candidates will be asked to read an extract from a text.
 Comprehension questions on this passage will test their understanding on a factual level, and will also require candidates to read interpretatively.
 The spelling and punctuation of answers will be a factor in the mark given.

 The final question on the paper will invite candidates to write a short creative piece, closely linked to the passage they have just read.
 This answer will be assessed on the quality of expression and imagination, as well as fluency and technical accuracy.
 It will carry a significant number of marks, and candidates will be advised to leave enough time to answer this question, and to check their answer.

 Interviews are with two members of the academic staff and last approximately 20 minutes.
-Candidates are asked to bring with them something of which they are particularly proud (this is merely an "ice breaker" and not a test!) as well as their school Maths and English exercise books.
+Candidates are also asked to bring with them something of which they are particularly proud (this is merely an "ice breaker" and not a test!).